tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 </from>
 <james {% include timecode %}>

 John is so no-homo it hurts.
-He's so no-homo, in fact, <mark x>that he dates a string of unremarkable women</mark>, all of whom he chooses Sherlock over.
+He's so no-homo, in fact, <mark>that he dates a string of unremarkable women</mark>, all of whom he chooses Sherlock over.

 </james>
 <from span="2" {% include citation for=page.cite.plagiarized.aretheygay_sherlock at="(16:25)" %}>

-<mark x>So John instead dates a string of women: women who aren't really that important to him</mark>.
+<mark>So John instead dates a string of women: women who aren't really that important to him</mark>.
 The women are even angry at him for putting Sherlock above them.
 They outright say it, even hinting that Sherlock and John are a couple.

 > Watson: "I'm really sorry."
 >